 We may also request that families get a diagnosis from an external expert, or after-school support lessons for academic, social or behavioural reasons.

-As well as offering this help, the Department carries out diagnostic tasks and offers educational advice as part of our Parent School, whose main aim is to encourage good educational practices.
+As well as offering this assistance, the Department carries out diagnostic tasks and offers educational advice as part of our Family School, whose main aim is to encourage good educational practices.

 Our Team